Reducing self-interaction error in transition-metal oxides with different exact-exchange fractions for energy and density

 Abstract

-As the workhorse of electronic structure methods, density functional theory (DFT) has become essential for molecule and materials discovery, deploying databases covering vast chemical and composition spaces, predicting chemical and electrochemical reactions, and developing machine learning potentials.
-The extensive application of DFT in chemistry and materials science requires predictions achieving “chemical accuracy,” a goal hindered by the unknown functional form for the exact exchange and correlation (XC) energy.
-A recent meta-generalized gradient approximation, the restored-regularized strongly constrained and appropriately normed (r2SCAN) XC functional, fulfils 17 exact constraints of the XC energy, and has significantly boosted the accuracy of predictions for molecules and materials.
-However, r2SCAN still appears inadequate at predicting material properties of open d and f transition-metal strongly correlated compounds, including band gaps, magnetic moments, and oxidation energies.
-Prediction inaccuracies of r2SCAN arise from functional and density-driven errors, mainly resulting from the DFT self-interaction error.
-Here, we propose a novel method termed r2SCANY@r2SCANX to mitigate the pernicious self-interaction error of XC functionals for the accurate simulations of electronic, magnetic, and thermochemical properties of transition metal oxides. r2SCANY@r2SCANX utilizes different fractions of exact Hartree-Fock exchange: X to define the electronic density, and Y to set the density functional approximation for the energy.
-We show that r2SCANY@r2SCANX simultaneously addresses functional-driven and density-driven inaccuracies, mitigating the self-interaction error in DFT.
-Building just on 1 (or maximum 2) universal parameters, we demonstrate that r2SCANY@r2SCANX improves upon the r2SCAN predictions for 18 highly correlated oxides and even outperforms the highly parameterized DFT(r2SCAN)+U method –the state-of-the-art approach to predict strongly correlated materials.
-We demonstrate that the typical O2 overbinding inaccuracies of the local density and the gradient XC approximations, with errors ranging between –2.2 and –1.0 eV/O2, reduce to –0.3 eV/O2 for r2SCAN, and further reduce to less than∼0.03 eV/O2 using any combination of X in r2SCAN10@r2SCANX, including X=0.
-Prediction uncertainties for oxidation energies and magnetic moments of transition metal oxides are significantly reduced by r2SCAN10@r2SCAN50 and band gaps with r2SCAN10@r2SCAN. r2SCAN10@r2SCAN50 diminishes the density-driven error present in r2SCAN and r2SCAN10.
+Density functional theory (DFT) in chemistry and materials science aims for “chemical accuracy,” but this goal is challenged by the need to approximate the exact exchange-correlation (XC) energy functional.
+The restored- regularized strongly constrained and appropriately normed (r2SCAN), meta-generalized gradient approximation to the XC functional fulfills 17 exact constraints of the XC energy, and has significantly boosted prediction accuracy for molecules and materials.
+However, r2SCAN remains inadequate at predicting the properties of open d and f transition-metal strongly correlated compounds, such as band gaps, magnetic moments, and oxidation energies.
+Prediction inaccuracies of r2SCAN energies arise from functional- and density-driven errors, mainly resulting from the DFT self-interaction error.
+Here, we propose a method termed r2SCANY@r2SCANX to mitigate the self-interaction error of XC functionals for the accurate simulations of electronic, magnetic, and thermochemical properties of transition-metal oxides. r2SCANY@r2SCANX uses different fractions of exact Hartree-Fock exchange, X for the electronic density and Y for the density functional approximation of the total energy, thereby simultaneously addressing functional-driven and density-driven inaccuracies.
+Building on just one (or maximum two) parameters that apply unchanged to s-p-bonded systems, we demonstrate that r2SCANY@r2SCANX improves upon the r2SCAN predictions for 20 highly correlated oxides and even out- performs the highly parametrized DFT(r2SCAN)+U method—the state-of-the-art approach to predict strongly correlated materials.
+Prediction uncertainties for oxidation energies and magnetic moments of transition- metal oxides are significantly reduced by r2SCAN10@r2SCAN50 and band gaps with r2SCAN10@r2SCAN. r2SCAN10@r2SCAN50 diminishes the density-driven error of the energy in r2SCAN and r2SCAN10.
 We demonstrate that the computationally efficient r2SCAN10@r2SCAN is nearly as accurate as the global hybrid r2SCAN10 for oxidation energies.
-This suggests that accurate energy differences can be achieved through rate-limiting self-consistent iterations and geometry optimizations using the efficient r2SCAN.
-Subsequently, a more expensive nonlocal functional, such as a hybrid or self-interaction correction, can be applied in a fast-to-execute single post-self-consistent calculation, as in r2SCAN10@r2SCAN.
-Compared to computationally demanding r2SCAN10, r2SCAN10@r2SCAN appears to be 12 to 165 times faster for the iron oxides in our test set.
+This indicates that accurate energy differences can be obtained through rate-limiting self-consistent iterations and geometry optimizations with the efficient r2SCAN.
+Subsequently, a more expensive nonlocal functional, such as a hybrid or self-interaction correction, can be applied in a fast, single post-self-consistent calculation, as in r2SCAN10@r2SCAN.